 - 6.1 The Council appoints Councillors to a number of outside bodies, these appointments are made at the Council's Annual Meeting each year, in addition the Cabinet also makes a number of appointments.
-A list of the current 53 outside bodies are set out in the Annex B. 88 Councillors serve on those 53 bodies.
+A list of the current 53 outside bodies is set out in Annex B. 88 nominations of Councillors have been made to serve on those 53 bodies.
 In 2017/2018 a Scrutiny Panel will be established to review outside bodies and organisations. - 6.2 The proposed scope of the Review will be to evaluate the current system and to consider how it adds value to the Council.